CodeGuild-co/axelrod/machineLearning/README.md

-previousGames.csv - DO NOT CHANGE THE NAME OF THIS FILE. - When updating the application with a new strategy update this csv file.
+previousGames.csv - DO NOT CHANGE THE NAME OF THIS FILE. - When updating the application with a new strategy run a tournament of your strategy against all of the other strategies - update this csv file.
 Input the data in this format:
 0 - Represents Silent
 1 - Represents Betray